-Phillip Johnson was never much into throwing stones.
+Philip Johnson was never much into throwing stones.
 This may have been because he was an architect and art collector.
-Or, it could have had something to do with the glass house he lived in until his death at the age of 98.
+Or, it could have had something to do with the glass house he lived in for much of his life.

 Johnson is widely considered one of the most influential modern American architects, and his legacy is well preserved at his estate in New Canaan, Connecticut.
-On Johnson’s property is his infamous glass house, which was completed in 1949.
+On Johnson’s property is his famous Glass House, which was completed in 1949.

 The house is around 2,000 square feet and, aside from steel around its edges, has floor-to-ceiling glass around its entire exterior.
 Visitors standing in front of the property can see sunlight blazing through the rear walls of the home, seamlessly connecting the house with nature.
 Johnson famously quipped that he had the most beautiful and expensive wallpaper the world had ever known.